ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 Picture

-Originally a painter and drawer of people, she began painting endangered landscapes — places threatened by development — as she worked with others to save a threatened wetlands area in Monterey County.
-Mesmerized by the land, its colors, and its spirit, she continues painting colorist landscapes of rural California.
+Though I'd always been a drawer and painter of people, I began painting endangered landscapes — places threatened by development — as part of an artists' group organized by Bill Fenwick.
+We worked to help save a threatened wetlands area in Monterey County, where I lived at the time — and our project was successful.

-She also draws and paints abstract and mixed media acrylic paintings, and creates block prints, using methods that she enjoys sharing with others in her classes and workshops.
-Originally a figure painter, she enjoys sketching and drawing people, too.
+I also draw, paint abstract and mixed media acrylic paintings, and create block prints, using methods that I enjoy sharing with others in my classes and workshops.
+And I still enjoy sketching and drawing people, too, whenever I'm able to squeeze in the time.

 art teacher, art demonstration